MarcoGarofalo94/Cloud-Edge-HTCondor-Cluster-on-K3s/README.md

-# A Cloud-Edge HTCndor Cluster running with K3s (lightweight Kubernetes)
+# A Cloud-Edge HTCondor Cluster running with K3s (lightweight Kubernetes)

 ## Setting up the cluster